 On the final day of our stay, after checking out of our hotel room, it’s a family tradition to drive down to Newport’s historic waterfront.
 This attraction makes Newport one of the most fun beach towns.
 A walk along the public pier allows visitors a close-up view of the various vessels docked in the harbor.

 Often, signs are posted offering up the latest fresh catch of the day for sale.
 On sunny days, you may observe sea lions lounging lazily on the walkways near the boats.
 Along the waterfront sidewalks, quaint shops abound.
-There are also other attractions such as The Wax Works, Ripley’s Believe It Or Not, and the Undersea Gardens.
+There are also other attractions such as The Wax Works and Ripley’s Believe It Or Not.

 Mo’s Clam Chowder